Cevdet Sunay: Presidency

-Chief of the General Staff Cevdet Sunay was elected as the fifth president of the Turkish Republic by the Grand National Assembly of Turkey on 28 March 1966.
+Sunay was elected as the fifth president of the Turkish Republic by the Grand National Assembly of Turkey on 28 March 1966.
 His presidential service continued until 28 March 1973 where he had to go through troubled times.
 Between 1961 and 1965 Süleyman Demirel, Nihat Erim and Ferit Melen were the most prominent members in President Sunay’s administration.
 Cevdet Sunay resigned as president due to deteriorating health conditions.

+President Cevdet Sunay at Çankaya Palace on march 1967, with Tunisia's Minister of National Defense Ahmed Mestiri and a senior military delegation during an official state visit aimed at exploring bi-lateral military cooperation.

 Death

 Cevdet Sunay died of a heart attack on 22 May 1982 in Istanbul.
 His body was moved in August 1988 to a permanent burial place in the newly built Turkish State Cemetery in Ankara.